tobydriscoll/udmath305/_notes/linear-equations/10-first-order.md

 *See section 2.2, and section 2.3 excluding Example 4.*

 We start with first-order linear equations, which is about as simple as ODEs can get.
 That is, we are already guaranteeing F, L, and S in our classification scheme.
-Let's go even further and specify A and H as well:
+Let's go even further and go for the all-caps FLASH:

 $$
 a \frac{dy}{dt} + by = 0,